Valeriaxr/travel-makers/README.md

 There will be further guidance on completing the initial deployment, but it just consists of these steps:

-### Setup GitLab repo/project

-* make sure this project is in a group.
-If it isn't, stop now and move it to a GitLab group
-* remove the fork relationship: In GitLab go to:

-  Settings -> General -> Advanced -> Remove fork relationship

-* add these GitLab CI/CD variables:
-  * PUBLIC_URL : this is your gitlab pages URL
-  * SAMPLE_SERVICE_API_HOST: enter "blank" for now

 #### Your GitLab pages URL